The Challenges of Hope

 In West Virginia

 What the Jefferson County taxpayer knows specifically about the Hope program is that for the 2022-23 academic year, 114 students left public schooling for Hope-funded private or IIP schooling.
-Second, two private schools in the county enrolled Hope students: Morgan Academy, which received $11,175.26, and Grace Baptist Church School, which received $6,600.00.
+Second, three private schools in the county enrolled Hope students: Wee Disciples Christian Academy, which received $25,792, Morgan Academy, which received $11,175.26, and Grace Baptist Church School, which received $6,600.00.
 Some students from Jefferson and Berkeley likely enrolled in out-of-state or out-of-county schools.
 We can get some idea of the number of IIP students by dividing the amount of Hope funds each school received.
 This is a rough estimate because some students received only a prorated amount, and we need to know the number of students attending out-of-state or out-of-county schools.
-Three students were probably enrolled in the Morgan Academy and two in the Grace Baptist Church School.
+Six students were probably enrolled in Wee Disciples Christian Academy, three in the Morgan Academy and two in the Grace Baptist Church School.
 This suggests that most Hope students who left Jefferson County public schools may have enrolled in IIPs or in out-of-county private schools.

 Berkeley County lost 208 students with Hope scholarships going to three schools: Faith Christian Academy, $245,020.20; St. Joseph School, $191,154.00; and Martinsburg Christian Academy, $26,182.06.
 This suggests that 57 students enrolled in Faith Christian Academy, 45 in St. Joseph, and 6 in Martinsburg Christian Academy.
 The remaining 100 students either enrolled in non-county schools or IIPs.